-The Black Friday sale ends soon!
+The winter sale ends soon!

 How do I avoid pollutants in the living room?